nataliateruel/Surfaces_tutorial/docs/source/Protein-ligand.rst

       python image_surfaces_lig.py -f clean_7NT4.pdb -c 7NT4_output.csv -o 7NT4_visual_output.pse -cs [-1500,1500]

 Now you have a representation of your results in the pymol session 7NT4_visual_output.pse.
-All the existing interactions are represented as objects, but only the 10% most numerically relevant ones are saved as enabled objects - to change that, check the `Customizations <https://surfaces-tutorial.readthedocs.io/en/latest/Customizations.html#visual-outputs>`_ page.
+All the existing interactions are represented as objects and saved as enabled objects - to change that, check the `Customizations <https://surfaces-tutorial.readthedocs.io/en/latest/Customizations.html#visual-outputs>`_ page.
 The color scale goes from red for unfavorable interactions, to blue for the favorable ones, and was customized to the range of -1500 to 1500 - as also described at `Customizations <https://surfaces-tutorial.readthedocs.io/en/latest/Customizations.html#visual-outputs>`_.